IBM/build-knowledge-base-with-domain-specific-documents/README.md

 In any business, word documents are a common occurence.
 They contain information in the form of raw text, tables and images.
 All of them contain important facts.
-The documents used, are created for the sake of this Code Pattern.
-The content for both the documents about oncology and the famous oncologist Suresh H. Advani is taken from wikipedia.
-Find these documents in data folder.
+The data used in this code pattern comes from two Wikipedia articles.
+The first is taken from the Wikipedia page of oncologist [Suresh H. Advani](https://en.wikipedia.org/wiki/Suresh_H._Advani) the second is from the Wikipedia page about [Oncology](https://en.wikipedia.org/wiki/Oncology).
+These files are zipped up as [Archive.zip](data/Archive.zip).

 In the figure below, there is a textual information about an oncologist Suresh H. Advani present in a word document.
 The table consists of the awards that he has been awarded by various organisations.